March 12, 2020

 Function Health and Social Care Professionals

-Location Beaumont Hospital, Dublin Cavan Hospital, Cavan Connolly Hospital, Dublin Louth County Hospital, Dundalk Monaghan Hospital, Monaghan Our Lady of Lourdes Hospital, Drogheda
+Location Connolly Hospital, Dublin Cavan Hospital, Cavan Beaumont Hospital, Dublin Louth County Hospital, Dundalk Monaghan Hospital, Monaghan Our Lady of Lourdes Hospital, Drogheda

 Job Title and Grade